Many tourists or travelers who visit the Andean market town of Otavalo or nearby Cotacachi include a visit to the Peguche waterfall.

 It’s easy to combine a visit to the Peguche Waterfall with other attractions in the neighborhood.
 More so if you’re taking a taxi tour of the area.

-- Clearly it’s possible to do it the other way around.
+Clearly it’s possible to do it the other way around.
 However, be aware it’s a steep climb up to the Condor Park.
-Note that these trails aren’t marked, so you may have to ask for directions.
+Trails which aren’t marked either.

-- From there you have to follow the tracks northward.
+When walking from Otavalo center, a good starting point is the Train Station and follow the tracks to the north.
 A road to the right runs parallel to the tracks.

-- You have to follow the tracks until – after about 3 kilometers (2 miles) – it makes a significant curve to the left (see picture below).
+- You have to follow these rail tracks until – after about 3 kilometers (2 miles) – it makes a significant curve to the left (see picture below).

 - Instead of continuing on, you have to leave the rail track and make your way up to the houses up the hill.

 - A good alternative though is to follow the rail track just a little more until – after the left curve – you encounter a road to the right.
-This will lead you to the earlier mentioned parking area.
+This will lead you to the parking area & main entrance.

 Tips & recommendations